So why month-to-month hosting plans?

 Note that if you choose to go with registering a new .com domain name, your first month’s charge will include a (typically) $8.88 additional fee for your domain name’s first year of registration.
 After this elevated first bill, your pricing will drop back down to whichever rate you chose for your monthly plan.

-A trend you’ll notice during checkout, is that the prices of Namecheap’s hosting plans also decrease in overall cost if you switch to a yearly (or multi-year) billing plan, so if you know you want to learn how to make a website and know it’ll be around for a while—it’s worth the extra upfront cost to lock in a lower overall price.
+A trend you’ll notice during the checkout process, is that the prices of Namecheap’s options for monthly hosting plans will all decrease in overall cost if you switch to a yearly (or multi-year) billing plan instead, so if you know you want to learn how to make a website and are confident that it’ll be around for a while—it’s worth the extra upfront cost to lock in a lower overall price.

-Cloudways is a web hosting platform that provides a complete managed hosting experience for bloggers that don’t want to get into the technicalities of doing something like managing a server.
+Cloudways is a web hosting platform that provides a complete managed WordPress hosting plans for bloggers that don’t want to get into the technicalities of doing something like managing a server.
 Their monthly hosting plans come backed by a platform that simplifies everything like launching servers and configuring web applications.

 Cloudways providers have 50+ data centers across the globe, with all of them using cloud-computing—so their servers are scalable.
 That mans you can quickly scale your server size to handle spikes in website traffic, database queries, or in web application usage.